wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Damebot: All hail The Dames

 _Dames enter - one has a beard...
-One drinking a can of Stella.
-Another is scratching their arse._
+One is drinking a can of Stella.
+Another is scratching their backside!_

 Ken: Oooooh 'eck they're starting to look quite tough!

-D3: What time does the footie kick off?
+Gertrude: What time does the footie kick off?

-D4: BURP!!!!
+Amelia: BURP!!!!

 Florence: So, you think you can outwit The Dames with your silly little Wasbinator do you?

 Beatrice: You cannot defeat the mighty Dame species, we are invincible.

-D3: But we need to know how you created such a large power surge.
+Gertrude: But we need to know how you created such a large power surge.
 We will steal this technology and become even more invincible.

 Ken: strictly speaking, I don't think you can become MORE invincible.
 You see it's from the Latin, invincibilis which means... _he is interrupted_